 Once the poppy flowers (petals) have fallen off, the flowering heads will begin to swell & become a blue-gray color.
 The flowering heads will be mature & ready to harvest two weeks after the flowers or petals have fallen.
 In order to use the heads as an addition to your dried floral arrangements you will need to cut the flower heads including the stems from the plant.
 You may simply tie or use a rubber band to group the flower heads & stems together.
 However, if you do choose to dry them together be sure that they do not make contact or brush up with one another.

-For creating colorful and stunning flower/petal arrangements, it is best to cut compact buds/flowers in the early morning and sear the cut end of the stem with a match or a flame before placing it in cold water.
+For creating colorful & stunning flower/petal arrangements, it is best to cut compact buds/flowers in the early morning & sear the cut end of the stem with a match or a flame before placing it in cold water.

 If you have any questions please click on our Contact Us link below

-Trusted & Recommended Since 2001 We are Available 24Hours a Day
+Trusted & Recommended We are Available 24Hours a Day